rancher/docs/content/rancher/v2.x/en/backups/restorations/ha-restoration/_index.md

 As of RKE v0.2.0, snapshots could be saved in an S3 compatible backend.
 To restore your cluster from the snapshot stored in S3 compatible backend, you can skip this step and retrieve the snapshot in [4.
 Restore the Database and bring up the Cluster](#4-restore-the-database-and-bring-up-the-cluster).
 Otherwise, you will need to place the snapshot directly on one of the etcd nodes.

-Pick one of the clean nodes that is supposed to become an etcd node.
-Place your snapshot file in `/opt/rke/etcd-snapshots` on that node.
+Pick one of the clean nodes that will have the etcd role assigned and place the zip-compressed snapshot file in `/opt/rke/etcd-snapshots` on that node.

+> **Note:** Because of a current limitation in RKE, the restore process does not work correctly if `/opt/rke/etcd-snapshots` is a NFS share that is mounted on all nodes with the etcd role.
+The easiest options are to either keep `/opt/rke/etcd-snapshots` as a local folder during the restore process and only mount the NFS share there after it has been completed, or to only mount the NFS share to one node with an etcd role in the beginning.

 ### 3. Configure RKE

-Use your original `cluster.yml` and `cluster.rkestate` files and back them up before making any changes.
+Use your original `rancher-cluster.yml` and `rancher-cluster.rkestate` files.
+If they are not stored in a version control system, it is a good idea to back them up before making any changes.

 ```
-cp cluster.yml cluster.yml.bak
+cp rancher-cluster.yml rancher-cluster.yml.bak
-cp cluster.rkestate cluster.rkestate.bak
+cp rancher-cluster.rkestate rancher-cluster.rkestate.bak
 ```

-Modify the `cluster.yml` file and change the IP addresses of all nodes to your new IP addresses.
+If the replaced or cleaned nodes have been configured with new IP addresses, modify the `rancher-cluster.yml` file to ensure the address and optional internal_address fields reflect the new addresses.

+> **IMPORTANT:** You should not rename the `rancher-cluster.yml` or `rancher-cluster.rkestate` files.
+It is important that the filenames match each other.

 ### 4. Restore the Database and bring up the Cluster

-Use RKE with the modified `cluster.yml` to restore the etcd database and bring up the cluster again.
+You will now use the RKE command-line tool with the `rancher-cluster.yml` and the `rancher-cluster.rkestate` configuration files to restore the etcd database and bring up the cluster on the new nodes.

-> **Note:** Ensure your `cluster.rkestate` is present before starting the restore, as this contains your certificate data for the cluster.
+> **Note:** Ensure your `rancher-cluster.rkestate` is present in the same directory as the `rancher-cluster.yml` file before starting the restore, as this file contains the certificate data for the cluster.

 #### Restoring from a Local Snapshot

 When restoring etcd from a local snapshot, the snapshot is assumed to be located on the target node in the directory `/opt/rke/etcd-snapshots`.

 ```
-rke etcd snapshot-restore --name snapshot-name --config ./cluster.yml
+rke etcd snapshot-restore --name snapshot-name --config ./rancher-cluster.yml
 ```

+> **Note:** The --name parameter expects the filename of the snapshot without the extension.

 #### Restoring from a Snapshot in S3